 As a nurse you always have to be kind and friendly when interacting with your patients, sometimes you may be cranky or be in a bad mood even though you are nurse you are only human.
 But whenever you are around your patient you're are the closest thing that can give them hope by the way you behave towards them, if you're ever in a bad mood just think for a while and relax.
 And always try to be the type of nurse you'd have loved to have when you were younger.

-We hope these tips were helpful to you and you are now ready to start your career, nursing is a noble job and we just want to thank you for trying to save lives.
+We hope these tips were helpful to you and you are now ready to start your career, nursing is a noble job and we just want to say thank you to our Health Heroes.